framsouza/vault-in-production/README.md

    - _Regular test backups to ensure functionality_.
 12. Integrate Existing Identity Providers
    - _Do not use Vault local user/pass._

+# Vault enterprise features you should explore
+Here are some exclusively enterprise features you should consider explore:
+- Performance standy nodes
+- Performan Replication
+- Disaster Recovery
+- Auto Backup
+- Namespaces
+- Control Groups

 ### When to alert (_Using vault audit and operational logs_)
 - Use of root token